MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/tls/tls-registry-settings.md

 ## SendTrustedIssuerList

-This entry controls the flag that is used when the list of trusted issuers is sent if the value is set to **1**.
-In the case of servers that trust hundreds of certification authorities for client authentication, there are too many issuers for the server to be able to send them all to the client computer when requesting client authentication.
-In this situation, this registry key can be set, and instead of sending a partial list, the SChannel SSP won't send any list to the client.
+TLS servers may send a list of the distinguished names of acceptable certificate authorities when requesting client authentication.
+This may help TLS clients select an appropriate TLS client certificate.
+SChannel-based TLS servers don't send this trusted issuer list by default because it exposes the certificate authorities trusted by the server to passive observers and also increases the amount of data exchanged in the course of the TLS handshake.
+Setting this value to **1** causes SChannel-based servers to send their lists of trusted issuers.

 Not sending a list of trusted issuers might impact what the client sends when it's asked for a client certificate.
 For example, when Internet Explorer receives a request for client authentication, it only displays the client certificates that chain up to one of the certification authorities that is sent by the server.
 If the server didn't send a list, Internet Explorer displays all of the client certificates that are installed on the client.

 This behavior might be desirable.
 For example, when PKI environments include cross certificates, the client and server certificates won't have the same root CA; therefore, Internet Explorer cannot chose a certificate that chains up to one of the server's CAs.
-By configuring the server to not send a trusted issuer list, Internet Explorer sends all of its certificates.
+TLS clients may offer any available client certificate when a server does not send the trusted issuer list.
 This entry doesn't exist in the registry by default.

 ### Default Send Trusted Issuer List behavior